ericgitonga/utilities/image_finder/readme.md

 - Configurable number of results to display
 - User-friendly graphical interface with image preview
 - Command-line interface for automation and scripting
+- Type-safe implementation with Pydantic models
+- Robust error handling and validation
 - Easy installation and uninstallation

 ## Installation